cocos/cocos-docs/en/editor/publish/android/build-example.md

 - Build

-    - To begin a build process, clicking on the **Build** button for the selected build task.
+    - To begin a build process, click on the **Build** button for the selected build task.

         ![build.png](images/build.png)

-    - Please wait util the build process finished
+    - Please wait until the build process finished

         ![building.png](images/building.png)